cbattersby87/practice/libraryWithExpress/README.md

 Using a templating Engine:
 - Jade

-** To start the app simply open a command prompt and type either "npm start" or "gulp serve"
+** To start the app simply open a command prompt and type either
+    - npm start
+    ~ or ~
+    - gulp serve

 ** Entire app is run through app.js on the root level